 A risk factor is something that increases a person’s chance of getting a disease or condition.
 Risk factors do not necessarily mean that a person will develop a condition.
 In the case of hyperemesis gravidarum, the following are risk factors:

-- Hyperemesis gravidarum during a previous pregnancy
+- Hyperemesis gravidarum during an earlier pregnancy

 - Being overweight